jainil1511/Inventory-managment-System/README.md

 ## Description

-  Create a Window Application for Inventory(Stock) Managment System. usinng visual Studio 2019 As a Code Editor and Sql Server 2012 for Database.
+  Create a Window Application for Inventory(Stock) Managment System.

+  use visual Studio 2019 and Sql Server 2012 for Database.

 ### Features.
    - We can Manage all the products and theire Detais And Price.